Principal Second Violin

-Violinist Jung-Min Shin won the Nashville Symphony Orchestra Second Violin audition in March 2017.
-Additionally, Ms. Shin serves as Principal Second Violin of the Orchestra Kentucky Bowling Green.
+Violinist Jung-Min Shin won the Principal Second Violin audition in May 2022 after previously serving as Acting Principal Second Violin.
+She has been in the Section Second Violin of the Nashville Symphony since 2016.
 Prior to joining the Nashville Symphony, she was a violinist of the Alabama Symphony Orchestra from 2012 to 2015.
 She served as the Associate Concertmaster of the Evansville Philharmonic and the Owensboro Symphony Orchestra from 2008 to 2012.
 During her tenure with the Evansville Philharmonic, Ms. Shin was an Artist in Residence at the University of Evansville as a member of the Eykamp String Quartet.
-In addition, Ms. Shin performed with the Detroit and Indianapolis Symphony Orchestras as an extra musician.

-Ms. Shin is married to the Nashville Symphony's Assistant Principal Cellist, Kevin Bate, and they have two daughters.
+Ms. Shin is married to the Nashville Symphony's Principal Cellist, Kevin Bate, and they live in Brentwood with their three daughters.